 Always, always reward little Fido for good behavior.
 You can do this with treats, toys, and plenty of praise.

-If you have more questions about dog training or need the name of a good trainer in your area, feel free to contact us.
+If you have more questions about dog training or need the name of a good trainer in your area, feel free to contact us, your local animal clinic in Waterdown, ON.
 We can help!